bashup/events/README.md

 # A Tiny Event System for Bash

-This is a simple event listener/callback API for bash programs.
+`bashup.events` is a practical event listener/callback API for bash programs.
+It's small (<1.2k), fast (>10k events/second), and highly portable (no bash4-isms or external programs used) .
 Events can be one-time or repeated, listeners can be added or removed, and any valid identifier can be an event.
-Bash 4 is **not** required: this code should work just fine with OS X's old bash 3.2.
-No external programs are used, so it's fast and portable.
+(You can even have "promises", of a sort!)

 **Contents**